-The State Water Board initially established SJR at Vernalis flow objectives in the 1995 Bay-Delta Plan, which are also included in the current 2006 Bay-Delta Plan and in Revised Water Right Decision 1641 (D-1641), which is the decision that implements the water quality objectives of the 1995 Bay-Delta Plan).
+The State Water Board initially established SJR at Vernalis flow objectives in the 1995 Bay-Delta Plan, which are also included in the current 2006 Bay-Delta Plan and in the State Water Board's Revised-Water Right Decision 1641 (D-1641) (revised March 15, 2000), which is the decision that implements the water quality objectives of the 1995 Bay-Delta Plan.
 These flow objectives require minimum flows February 1-June 30 that depend on the SJR water year type and the Delta outflow (i.e., X28 requirements), which depend on the Eight River Index (the sum of unimpaired Sacramento River and SJR runoff)9.
 The 30-day April-May pulse flow requirements increase when the X2 requirement is at or west of Chipps Island (75 kilometers [km], requiring an outflow of approximately 11,400 cfs).
 The SJR flow objectives are given in Table 5-11.
-In addition, the Vernalis flow objective in October is 1,000 cfs with an additional pulse flow requirement (for attraction of adult Chinook salmon) that increases the monthly average flow to 2,000 cfs in most years.
-10
+In addition, the Vernalis flow objective in October is 1,000 cfs with an additional pulse flow requirement (for attraction of adult Chinook salmon) that increases the monthly average flow to 2,000 cfs in most years.10

 D-1641 and the 2006 Bay-Delta Plan authorized a staged implementation of the April 15-May 15 pulse flow objectives to allow for scientific experimentation by conducting the Vernalis Adaptive Management Plan (VAMP).
 D-1641 also established the condition for the water rights of various San Joaquin River Group Authority members to provide water for VAMP and the October pulse flow objective.
-As a result of the implementation of VAMP, the Vernalis flow objectives have not been fully implemented because alternative pulse flows were provided under VAMP (2000-2011), which now has ended.
-The VAMP flows are considered baseline and are included in the modeling described below.
+As a result of the implementation of VAMP, the Vernalis flow objectives have not been fully implemented because alternative pulse flows were provided under VAMP (2000-2011), which

-$^{^8}$ X2 is the location of the 2 parts per thousand salinity contour (isohaline), 1 meter off the bottom of the estuary measured in kilometers upstream from the Golden Gate Bridge.
+8 X2 is the location of the 2 parts per thousand salinity contour (isohaline), 1 meter off the bottom of the estuary measured in kilometers upstream from the Golden Gate Bridge.
 The abundance of several estuarine species has been correlated with X2.
 In the 2006 Bay-Delta Plan, a salinity value--or electrical conductivity (EC) value--of 2.64 millimhos/centimeter (mmhos/cm) is used to represent the X2 location.
 Note, in this SED, EC is generally expressed in deciSiemens per meter (dS/m).
 The conversion is 1 mmhos/cm = 1 dS/cm.